touchlab/Kermit/README.md

 Bugsnag [docs](kermit-bugsnag/README.md) and [sample](samples/sample-bugsnag).

+### Sentry

+Sentry support exists but is experimental.
+We've had some reports of issues, so we may pull support until there are people available to look at it.
+Other users have it in production, so just be aware and verify that it works in your app.

 ## Testing

 Kermit includes a test dependency, intended for use when testing application code that interacts with Kermit APIs but